Skip to main content

 Do an internet search for “ARM errors” or similar terms and you will come up with numerous firms offering loan audit and information services to borrowers.
 These firms tell borrowers that their companies can correct ARM errors, bring loans into compliance, and get the borrower a mortgage refund.

-The initial furor over these mistakes arose over a report on ARM adjustment errors prepared by a former Federal Savings and Loan Insurance Corporation employee in 1989.
+The initial furor over these mistakes arose over a report on adjustable-rate mortgage adjustment errors prepared by a former Federal Savings and Loan Insurance Corporation employee in 1989.
 His assertions sent a tremor through the mortgage industry.
 The report concluded that miscalculations in periodic adjustments to rates on ARM instruments resulted in significant overcharges.
 He found ARM adjustment errors in about 50 percent of the loans he sampled.
 From these results, he estimated the potential overcharges to be up to $15 billion for ARMs nationwide at the time.
 This figure has been estimated as high as $50-60 billion in recent years.

 The controversy was further stoked by a study from the Government Accountability Office (GAO) released in September 1991 which found between 20 and 25 percent of the ARM loans at the time contained interest rate errors.
 Such errors occurred when the related mortgage servicer selected the incorrect index date, used an incorrect margin, or ignored interest rate change caps.

-percent of all ARMs contained an error regarding the variable interest rate charged to the homeowner.
+The damaging studies kept coming.
+In July 1994, Consumer Loan Advocates, a non-profit mortgage auditing firm announced that as many as 18 percent of ARMs had errors costing the borrower more than $5,000 in interest overcharges.
+And, another government study in December 1995 concluded that 50 to 60 percent of all ARMs contained an error regarding the variable interest rate charged to the homeowner.
 The study estimated the total amount of interest overcharged to borrowers was in excess of $8 billion.
 Inadequate computer programs, incorrect completion of documents, and calculation errors were cited as the major causes of interest rate overcharges.

-Even though no other government studies have been conducted into ARM interest overcharges to date, the potential issue continues to simmer below the surface and lenders need to be vigilant so that it does not erupt into a veritable supervolcano of enforcement actions and lawsuits.
+Even though no other government studies have been conducted into ARM interest overcharges to date, the potential issue continues to simmer below the surface and lenders need to be vigilant so that it does not erupt into a veritable super volcano of enforcement actions and lawsuits.

-Types of Errors
+Types of errors

 The kinds of errors lenders are said to make in implementing ARM rate and payment adjustments run the gamut from calculation mistakes to carelessness, including: